polizoto/DOCX_TO_EPUB3_PC/README.md

 	- Edit the Cover.txt file for the appropriate alternate text for the Cover.png
 		- e.g., alt="EPUB logo"

-4. Edit the chapter files in MS Word
+4. Edit the .docx file in MS Word

 	- add heading structure
 		- mark page number as Heading #6 (if you added the word "page" in front of the page number (in ABBYY), you can do a regex find and replace (find what:page\ [0-9]; replace with: heading style 6) to convert all the page numbers to a Heading
 	- format tables (repeat header row)
 	- add alternate text for images
 	- create math equations using MathType; then delete the image placeholder for the math
-		- When all the equations have been entered, use the convert equations button (on the MathType ribbon)
+		- When all the equations have been entered, use the convert equations button (on the MathType ribbon) OR Use GrindEQ MathType to MS Word Equation Tool.
 			- select: MathType equations
 			- Select Range: Whole document
 			- Convert equations to Texvc(LaTeX delimiters)